swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 We chose the word "implementation" rather than "extern" because the attribute marks an implementation of something that was declared elsewhere; in most languages, "extern" works in the opposite direction, marking a declaration of something that is implemented elsewhere.
 Also, the name suggests a relationship to the `@implementation` keyword in Objective-C, which is appropriate since an `@objc @implementation extension` is a one-to-one drop-in replacement.

 `@implementation` has a similar spelling to the compiler-internal `@_implements` attribute, but there has been little impetus to stabilize `@_implements` in the seven years since it was added, and if it ever *is* stabilized it wouldn't be unreasonable to make it a variant of `@implementation` (e.g. `@implementation(forRequirement: SomeProto.someMethod)`).

+### Allow/require `@objc @implementation` extensions to declare conformances

+Rather than banning `@objc @implementation` extensions from declaring conformances, we could require them to re-declare conformances listed in the header and/or allow them to add additional conformances.
+This would more closely align with our design decisions about members, where we allow private members and overrides because Objective-C `@implementation` allows them.

+Unfortunately, every design here has at least one wart or inconsistency.
+There are actually four different alternatives here; let's tackle them separately:

+1. **Re-declares header conformances** + **Cannot declare extra conformances**: The conformances here are pure boilerplate; they duplicate what's in the header without any opportunity to add more information.
+By contrast, we force the extension to re-declare members because the redeclarations *add more information* (like the body), or at least they have the opportunity to add more information.
+It seems wasteful to require the developer to keep two conformance lists exactly in sync.

+2. **Doesn't re-declare header conformances** + **Can declare extra conformances**: The conformances behave very differently from the members.
+With members, you are *required* to declare what's in the header but also *allowed* to add certain kinds of extra members.
+Allowing a conformance list but requiring it to *not* include what's in the header is unintuitive.

+3. **Re-declares header conformances** + **Can declare extra conformances**: Unlike with members—where the additional members are made textually obvious by a modifier like `private` or `final`—there would be no visual distinction between re-declared conformances and extra conformances.
+That's unfortunate because their visibility is very different.
+The extra conformances would only be visible to clients which have imported the .swiftinterface, .swiftmodule, or -Swift.h files, and clients often don't know exactly which files they are importing from a module.
+Having a single, combined list of things which have invisible distinctions between them would be confusing.

+4. **Doesn't re-declare header conformances** + **Cannot declare extra conformances** (the design we selected): Does not map 1:1 to the behavior of `@implementation` in Objective-C (which can declare additional conformances).

+Since all of these options have unappealing aspects, we have chosen the simplest one with the smallest potential for mistakes, which is banning all use of the conformance list.
+It is still possible to write an ordinary extension which adds conformances to an `@objc @implementation` class; these conformances will have the same visibility behavior as extra conformances would, but putting them in a separate, ordinary extension creates a visible distinction to make this obvious.

 ### `@implementation class`